 - Abnormalities of the blood vessels in the large intestine

-Gastrointestinal bleeding may be microscopic (occult blood), or may be easily seen as red blood, or black tar-like bowel movements, called melaena.
+Gastrointestinal bleeding may be microscopic (occult blood), or may be easily seen as red blood, or black tar-like bowel movements called melaena.

-What does the faecal occult blood test involve?
+What does the postal test involve?

 When you reach the relevant age, you will automatically be sent a faecal occult blood test to carry out at home.
 The test involves smearing small samples from bowel motions (stools) onto the card provided.
 You then seal the samples in the special prepaid envelope and send it off by post.
 The screening centre sends the kits to a laboratory to be checked for hidden blood in the stools.
 You will be sent a test kit to carry out the test every two years.